 Christensen Updates The State Of Offense

-Dolphins offensive coordinator Clyde Christensen met with the media to give an update on the state of the Dolphins offense as well as the challenge the Patriots defense will pose for the Fins.
+Dolphins offensive coordinator Clyde Christensen met with the media to give an update on the state of the Dolphins offense as well as the challenge the Steelers defense will pose for the Fins.

 Advertisement